 - Want to reduce avoidable variation and improve performance.

 - Seek collaboration and learning – not simply ranking – to drive improvements that matter to patients.

 - Want to share best practice to maximise their progress with measurement.

 - Need scalable solutions so that all can participate, no matter where they are on their data journey.

 The QSOV Working Group brings clinical and managerial expertise to the shared needs and interests of ECHO member hospitals as we seek to improve paediatric healthcare quality together.
 Unlike larger networks, where the direction is often pre-set, the QSOV Working Group’s benchmarking programme is shaped by its members to ensure salient support to benefit all ECHO organisations.

-Paediatric Intensive Care Unit Quality Initiative Collaborative
+Pediatric Intensive Care Quality improvement International Collaborative (PICQuIC)

-The primary aim of this collaborative is to compare and benchmark meaningful and relevant outcome measures in the Paediatric Intensive Care Unit (PICU).
+The primary aim of this collaborative is to compare and benchmark meaningful and relevant outcome measures in the Paediatric Intensive Care Unit.
 Benchmarking will allow sites to be aware of the variations in practice across the group, identify and implement best practices, and eventually impact patient outcomes.
 The founding principle of the collaborative is that of “collaborative learning”.

 Transition to Adult Care

 Transitioning from adolescent to adult care can be challenging in any circumstance, but can be especially difficult for patients with complex or rare conditions.
 ECHO member hospitals care for a significant portion of adolescents with rare and complex diseases and are committed to ensuring that the best policies and practices are in place to ensure a safe a smooth transition to adult care for these patients.